XBraid/xbraid/docs/Introduction.md

 ## Getting Started

-To familiarize yourself with XBraid Delta correction, please see the example @ref exampleseven, located in 'examples/ex-07.c', which demonstrates solving the chaotic Lorenz system using Delta correction and Lyapunov estimation.
+To familiarize yourself with XBraid Delta correction, please see the example [Lorenz System with Delta Correction](@ref exampleseven), located in 'examples/ex-07.c', which demonstrates solving the chaotic Lorenz system using Delta correction and Lyapunov estimation.

 # Citing XBraid {#braidcite}